 Tenure-track Position in Devices for Precision Medicine

-The Department of Biomedical Engineering in UC Irvine's Samueli School of Engineering invites applications for a tenure-track faculty position at the assistant professor level with a target start date of July 1, 2018.
-We seek a Ph.D.-level scientist or engineer who will establish a strong and dynamic research program in personalized and precision medicine, broadly defined.
+The UC Irvine Department of Biomedical Engineering in the Samueli School of Engineering invites applications for a tenure-track faculty position at the assistant professor level with a target start date of July 1, 2019.
+We seek a doctorate-level scientist or engineer who will establish a strong and dynamic research program in personalized and precision medicine, broadly defined.
 Areas of interest span from diagnostic devices and wearables to targeted therapeutics, genomics and genome engineering.
 The candidate should also be committed to teaching biomedical engineering at the undergraduate and graduate levels.
-Candidates must have a doctorate in biomedical engineering or related field; postdoctoral experience is desirable.
+Candidates must have a Ph.D. in biomedical engineering or related field; postdoctoral experience is desirable.

 The University of California, Irvine is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.
 A recipient of an NSF ADVANCE award for gender equity, UCI is responsive to the needs of dual career couples, supports work-life balance through an array of family-friendly policies, and is dedicated to broadening participation in higher education.